 Classroom resources should be easily accessible for children and they should be encouraged to choose their resources independently.
-Displays should be meaningful for the children and contain content that is currently being covered.
+Toolboxes are used within lessons and children are taught how to use appropriate manipulatives to aid learning.
+Displays should be meaningful for the children and contain content that is currently being covered and key vocabulary.
 Children should be encouraged to look at the displays and use them as a reminder of skills and concepts.
 Resources that are not used regularly are kept in the cupboard in the hall.
-These resources are clearly labelled and a resources list is given to each staff member.
+These resources are clearly labelled.